RushilYadav/Fake-News-Detector/README.md

 This is a **demo AI-based Fake News Detector** built with Python, Streamlit, and Hugging Face Transformers.

-> **Note:** This project is a prototype for demonstration purpose.
-The AI predicts based on **text style**
+**Note:** This project is a prototype for demonstration purpose.
+The AI predicts based on **text style**.

 ---

 ## Features

-- Paste a news headline or article and get an AI prediction
+- Paste a news headline or article and get an AI prediction.
 - Displays **prediction label** and **confidence percentage**.
 - Optional **detailed model output** for detailed breakdowns.
 - Uses **zero-shot classification** with a pre-trained Hugging Face Model.